accessibility-luxembourg/accessibilite.public.lu/content/de/rapdf1/referentiel-technique.md

 Evaluating and adapting these elements requires the intervention of specialists and the use of technical software (screen readers, page layout software compatible with the PDF format or the Acrobat Pro work environment).

-The same applies when the PDF document is produced using specialised software, in particular DTP (Desktop Publishing) software or a specialised publishing chain, in which case direct reference should be made to standard [EN 301 549 v.3.2.1](https://www.etsi.org/deliver/etsi_en/301500_301599/301549/03.02.01_60/en_301549v030201p.pdf) for Section 10 *Non-web documents*{lang=en}.
+The same applies when the PDF document is produced using specialised software, in particular DTP (Desktop Publishing) software or a specialised publishing chain, in which case direct reference should be made to standard [EN 301 549 v.3.2.1](https://www.etsi.org/deliver/etsi_en/301500_301599/301549/03.02.01_60/en_301549v030201p.pdf) for Section 10 Non-web documents.

-### Type of non-conforming content {class="no-summary"}
+### Type of non-compliant content {class="no-summary"}

 The following types of content will be considered non-compliant, as they may not be used satisfactorily by all people with disabilities:
 - multimedia, video or audio content